 - Kaanapali Beach Hotel hosts a non-denominational Christian Christmas Eve service on their grounds at the Hale Hema at 9:30pm.

 - Kumulani Chapel in Kapalua will hold three Christmas Eve candlelight services at 5pm, 7pm and 11pm.
 See this link for more information.

 - Hope Chapel in Kihei offers three Christmas Eve services at 4pm, 6pm, 8pm and 10pm.
-The 10pm service will be the candlelight service.
+The 8pm and 10pm services will be candlelight services.

 5. Catch a free Christmas show at Whaler’s Village

-This shopping center located in the heart of Kaanapali is offering a number of free holiday performances including strolling carolers, Mele Kalikimaka shows and more.
+This shopping center located in the heart of Kaanapali is offering a number of strolling caroler performances.
 See this link for more information.